Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 ![css-checker](/assets/images/css-validator.png)
 ### **Testing User Stories from User Experience (UX) Section**
 * **First Time Visitor Goals**
+    * As a new visitor to the website, I want to easily navigate throughout the site to find the content.
+        - Upon entering the site, a new visitor can observe, on the top of the page, a navigation bar with links, which clearly describes the content of the sections, as website contains only one page.
+        - Underneath there is a Hero Image with Text and a "Discover More" call to action button.
+        - In the site, a new visitor will find few internal and external links which lead to important content.
+        - External links are open in new browser tabs to ensure the user can easily get back to the website.
+    * As a new visitor, I want to read about the clinic and reflexology.
+        - To read information about the clinic and the treatment, the user could click the call to action button on Hero Image, scroll down or click link "About", three of them will lead to this information.
+    * As a new visitor/potential client, I want to look for social media links to find out how trusted and known they are.
+        - A new visitor/potential client can find Social Links in the footer.
+Every link change the color to green when hovering over it.
+    * As a new visitor/potential client, I want to be able to book a reflexology treatment and to know their cost.
+        - Treatment duration and cost information, a new visitor/potential client can find in "Treatment" part of "About" section.
+There are five options to book the reflexology treatment: 1) press on booking link; 2) read the instruction in "Location" section and press on choosen clinic marker on Google Map;
+          3) by phone, using 24/7 booking line; 4) by email; 5) using Contact Form in "Contact" section.
+    * As a new visitor/potential client, I want to know the location of the clinic.
+        - In section "Location", the addreses of three clinics are shown.
+Also, a new visitor/potential client can find the nearest clinic and their location on Google Maps which provided to the website.
 * **Returning Visitor Goals**
+    * As a Returning Visitor, I want to find information about reflexology treatment.
+        - All information about reflexology a Returning Visitor can find in parts "Treatment" and "Benefits" section "About".
+    * As a Returning Visitor, I want to find the best way to get in contact with the therapist with any questions I may have.
+        - Contact Form in section "Contact" is provided to write a message to any therapist and ask the questions the Returning Visitor/Client may have.
 ### **Further Testing**
+- Many tests were done on Google Chrome, inspecting how the site looks on various devises: desktop, laptop, iPad and the range of mobile phones.
+- Google Maps were tested to be visible on the site and have the clickable markers.
+- Some tests were done on EmailJS to be sure that messages from Contact Form go to my e-mail.
+- My friend helps to review the site and documentation to point out any grammar and user experience issues.
 ### **Known Bugs**
+- On my Galaxy S10 Hero-image is jumps (getting a little bigger) when I start scrolling the page.
+  And scrolling process isn't smooth through the image.
+Light grey strip is shown for a moment on the bottom of it.
 ## **Deployment**
 ### **GitHub Pages**
 The project was deployed on GitHub Pages using the following steps: